 The fall foliage in Banff is simply stunning.
 Think brightly colored leaves, towering mountains, and pristine lakes.
 It’s the perfect time to go for a hike or a scenic drive.

 The weather in Banff in the fall is perfect for outdoor activities.
 The days are sunny and crisp, and the nights are cool but not cold.

 Fall is prime time for wildlife watching in Banff National Park.
 Elk, bighorn sheep, and bears are all active at this time of year as they prepare for winter.

 Most importantly, remember this is the perfect time to enjoy the park’s attractions without the crowds.
 After the summer rush, Banff is much quieter in the fall.

 Plus the prices are lower too.
 Fall is shoulder season in Banff National Park, which means that prices for accommodation and activities are lower than they are in peak season.

 Additional Travel Tips: Banff Fall Guide

 The fall season in Banff begins officially in September.
 In addition to the cooler temperatures, September also brings about a shift in color.
-You’ll be blown away by the amazing colors of Banff National Park during late September to early October, when you enter the park.
+You’ll be blown away by the amazing colors of Banff National Park from late September to early October when you enter the park.
 Its unique larch trees are particularly lovely.